jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ---

 <a name='before_begin'></a>
 ##Before you begin

-1. Make sure that your IBM id is registered with Bluemix.
-2. Log in to DevOps Services by using your IBM id.
+Before completing this tutorial, you must [register with DevOps Services by creating an IBM ID, creating an alias, and registering with Bluemix](https://hub.jazz.net/register).

 ---

 <a name='fork_app'></a>
 ##Fork a sample project

 To quickly get started developing in Java, you fork a sample project named WordCounter.
 WordCounter uses Jazz&trade; source control management (SCM) and contains a manifest for deploying to Bluemix.
 You can load the project directly in the Rational Team Concert client for Eclipse.
-To explore the project before you fork it,  [see the WordCounter project page](https://hub.jazz.net/project/ibmdevopsservices/WordCounter/overview).
+To explore the project before you fork it,  [see the WordCounter project page](https://hub.jazz.net/project/pskhadke/WordCounter/overview).

-DevOps Services also supports Git projects.
-For more information, [see Getting Started with Bluemix and Bluemix DevOps Services using Java](/tutorials/jazzeditorjava).

 On the WordCounter project Overview page, click **FORK PROJECT**.
 ![Click Fork Project](/tutorials/jazzrtc/images/click_fork_project.png "Click Fork Project")